 Abstract

 Machine learning has seen a great increase in popularity in the past few years due to its outstanding pattern recognition within complex systems and even replicating those patterns for generation [1].
-It can imitate human pattern recognition.
-Personal trainers can instinctively recognize patterns in a bad form or a bad movement.
+When it comes to detecting patterns in body movements during exercises, personal trainers can instinctively recognize patterns in a bad form or a bad movement.
 Good personal trainers can help an individual prevent injury and help them achieve their goals in fitness [2].
 They help with a lot more stuff than form corrections like workout routines and diet.
 However, it is hard to find personal trainers either because there aren’t as many to train every individual, or their services are expensive.
 There is a need for a device that can help athletes train safely by monitoring their form and keeping them safe.
-The device cannot be heavy or big to influence the movement of the athlete or cause them any discomfort while also being sturdy and have a high computing power.
+The device cannot be too heavy or big to influence the movement of the athlete or cause them any discomfort while also being sturdy and have a high computing power.

 Current literature and state of the art